SharanyaVR/Cluster-Mapping-Visualization/README.md

 #How-to-use
 Input:
-Run the python program and provide as input the paths to the following three directories, respectively:
+Run the python program and provide as input the paths to the following three directories, respectively:<br/>
 D1) Path to directory that contains files with mapping information between 2 cluster id's of 2 features
   ex: ClusterMappingFiles
 D2) Path to directory that contains files indicating the mapping between every node id and its cluster id, per feature